 Another way to decide what books to read is to let your students nominate books.
 I have students jot down why they think their book would be great for First Chapter Friday, and I often select books from those nominations.

-All of these forms and the entire recommendation list are available to you for free!
+All of these First Chapter Friday forms and the entire recommendation list are available to you for free!

 Once students are hooked on a book, we need to make sure they have time to read.
-You can find a post on independent reading here.
+Learn more in my post on independent reading.